Dylan000112/floatingporousFoam/README.md

 # FloatingporousFoam
 ![Image loading](./doc/pics.png)
-**FloatingporousFoam** is a library for simulating porous structure's motion under wave and current in OpenFOAM
+**FloatingporousFoam** is a library for simulating porous structure's motion under wave and current in OpenFOAM.

 ## Usage
 Case have been tested for OpenFOAM v2206 only.